 - Tools for patients and professionals

 The Internet is part of our everyday lives, and that’s a good thing!
 But with screens and online activities multiplying, our connectivity is rapidly growing, increasing the risk of our Internet use becoming problematic.
-Hyperconnectivity can have negative psychological, physical and social impacts, such as the deterioration of interpersonal relationships, anxiety, isolation, lower self-esteem and performance, sleep and posture problems, etc.
+Hyperconnectivity can have negative psychological, physical and social impacts, such as the deterioration of interpersonal relationships, anxiety, isolation, lower self-esteem and performance, sedentary lifestyle, sleep and posture problems, etc.

 The name PAUSE highlights the importance of regularly unplugging.
 Pausetonécran.com serves as a reminder that a simple action can help us accomplish this.

 The PAUSE campaign is developed with the support of a committee of experts, which includes specialists in the prevention of cyberaddiction and the promotion of healthy habits for adolescents.
 A support network contributes to increasing the campaign’s reach and creates links with other initiatives.

 Despite PAUSE’s invitation to unplug, the Internet remains an indispensable tool to reach parents and young adults.
 The website features information, tips and advice, a blog for parents, as well as a section for youth with quizzes and a section for those working with young people.
 A Facebook and an Instagram page round out the communications ecosystem.

 On average, 18- to 24-year-olds spend nearly 4 hours online on their cell phones every day, for a total of 28 hours per week.

 In Quebec, 1 out of 5 young people show problematic Internet use.

 87% of Quebecers aged 18 to 24 own a smartphone.